MacsiDigital/laravel-api-client/README.md

     }
 ```

-As arrays cant use symbols as keys we do some translating, so if '=' is called we will change this to AddWhereEquals and processWhereEquals, the list below is of the trnslations we make.
+As arrays cant use symbols as keys we do some translating, so if '=' is called we will change this to AddWhereEquals and processWhereEquals, the list below is of the translations we make.

 ```php
 	case '=':